balena-io/docs/pages/faq/troubleshooting/troubleshooting.md

 ### Error Notifications

 #### Unable to Connect to the Internet
-If the Raspberry pi is unable to connect to the resin.io servers, the `ACT` LED will flash a repeated pattern of 4 short flashes followed by a pause (`*_*_*_*____*_*_*_*____`).
+If the Raspberry pi is unable to connect to the {{ $names.company.lower }} servers, the `ACT` LED will flash a repeated pattern of 4 short flashes followed by a pause (`*_*_*_*____*_*_*_*____`).

-This is either because it is not connected to the network or because the network ports which resin.io relies on are blocked in some way.
+This is either because it is not connected to the network or because the network ports which {{ $names.company.lower }} relies on are blocked in some way.

 * The first things to check in this case is that your device is correctly connected to ethernet or that you correctly entered the wifi credentials.
 To check wifi credentials, power your device down, remove the SD card, and mount the SD card on your personal computer.
-If your device is running resinOS version 2.0 or greater, wifi credentials are listed in `system-connections/resin-wifi`, found in the `resin-boot` partition of the SD card.
+If your device is running {{ $names.os.lower }} version 2.0 or greater, wifi credentials are listed in `system-connections/resin-wifi`, found in the `resin-boot` partition of the SD card.
 Otherwise, check the `config.json` file (in the `resin-boot` partition for versions 1.2 and greater, or `resin-conf` for earlier versions).
-* Secondly check that your network is not restricting or blocking the ports specified in the [resin.io network requirements](/deployment/network/#network-requirements).
+* Secondly check that your network is not restricting or blocking the ports specified in the [{{ $names.company.lower }} network requirements](/deployment/network/#network-requirements).
-* If you still aren't able to get your device online, reach out to us in our [forums](https://forums.resin.io/).
+* If you still aren't able to get your device online, reach out to us in the [forums](https://forums.{{ $names.domain }}/).

 #### Can't Boot the Kernel.img
 If the `ACT` LED blinks with the repeated pattern of 7 quick flashes and a pause (`*_*_*_*_*_*_*____*_*_*_*_*_*_*____`), this means that the raspberry pi boot loader is not able to load the correct kernel.img.
 * The first thing to check here is that you are using the right OS image for your board type.
 If you look small white print near the GPIO pins of the Raspberry pi you should see the type of raspberry pi you have.
-You need to ensure that this is the same as the device type that you selected when creating the Application on the resin.io dashboard.
+You need to ensure that this is the same as the device type that you selected when creating the Application on the {{ $names.company.lower }} dashboard.
 You can check the type of device for an existing Application by looking at the 'How to add devices' help text inside the Application, or the icon for that Application on your dashboard.
 * Its important to note that a Raspberry Pi 2 application OS image will not boot on a Raspberry Pi 1 board and vice versa.
 * For more in depth info the boot related LED patterns have a look at the [raspberry pi wiki](http://elinux.org/R-Pi_Troubleshooting#Green_LED_blinks_in_a_specific_pattern).